francoisschwarzentruber/gnn_verification/z3_flow/README.md

 1. Create a class VerificationTask.
 2. Variable `index_of_feature` set default to 0.
 We will use it after for indexation of variables.
-2. Variable `index_of_af` set default to 0.
-We will use it after for indexation of variables after we applied to them the activation function.
 <details>
   <summary>Sploiler</summary>
- With these indexes we can apply to postcondition to the feature of the last layer and also to the feature after applying the activation function.
-These indexes will be used to call the features.
+ With these index we can apply to postcondition to the feature of the last layer after applying the activation function.
+These index will be used to call the feature and be sure that all features have unique id.
 </details>